CaoSY/PittCompMethods/Assignments/Assignments_4/assignment_4.md

 \right.
 $$

 where $s$ is the distance to the port authority. $s$ of each bus station is estimated by add up distances between adjacent bus stations from the port authority to the current bus station.
+By using parameterized functions, we avoid directly ploting a multi-value $Y(X)$.

 As shown below, bus stations are circled by green circles and the fitted route is depicted by a blue line.